womeninweb3privacy/docs/README.md

 # Bigger vision
 - **Academy**: full course women for women on privacy x web3 linked with grants, vacancies & other opportunities for growth.
-- **Use-cases**: global database of the female-centric use-cases that can be solved by the privacy builders
+- **Use-cases**: global database of the female-centric use-cases that can be solved by the privacy builders.
 - **Partnerships**: SheFi, EF integrations (courses, lectures, research).
-- **Changemaking**: shape HR agenda within privacy x web3 market, unlock more opportunities for women...
+- **Changemaking**: shape HR agenda within privacy x web3 market.
+- **Scholarships**: providing funds to unlock more opportunities for women, by encouraging them directly.

 **Diversity in the privacy x web3 report we made in 23'** [link](https://medium.com/@Svyazniy/diversity-in-the-web3-privacy-market-outlook-1a7ccefc872)